 If you are receiving unemployment benefits through your state, you can receive an additional $600 a week from the federal government—on top of what you are receiving from the state—from now until July 31, 2020.

 For example, if you are receiving the national average of $340 per week from your state, your new weekly pay will be $940.

-Another 13 weeks of unemployment insurance time has also been added.
+The act also added another 13 weeks of unemployment insurance time.
 If you are currently receiving benefits and are nearing your state’s maximum number of weeks, you would get an extension, and if you are just now filing for unemployment, you’ll be able to collect benefits for a longer period of time.

 What the CARES Act means for employers

 There are several provisions in place that also help small business owners handle a sudden loss in revenue.
 Let’s break down those benefits.

 Paycheck Protection Program

 Included in the coronavirus aid package is the $350 billion Paycheck Protection Program, which lends up to $10 million to businesses with fewer than 500 employees.